hunterxcobby/Python-Projects/lessons/notes/username_generator.md

 - Think about other possible variations for usernames.
 For example, you might want to use the entire first name, only the first character, or a mix of both.

 ### Step 6: Control the Number of Usernames
 - Decide on a limit for the number of usernames you want to generate.
-You can use a loop and an `if` statement to ensure you generate a reasonable number.
+You can use a loop and an `if` statement to ensure you generate a reasonable number but it can be any number depending on personal preferences.

 ### Step 7: Return the Collection
 - At the end of the function, return the collection of generated usernames.